Jes Vollertsen

 Jes Vollertsen (born 23.06.1961) is a Danish professor of environmental studies at Aalborg University.
-He holds a degree in environmental engineering from 1989 from Aalborg University and began his career working in the private and public sector on topics related to polluted waters.
-During this time he honed his skills on environmental engineering as well as computer modelling and operation control.
+He holds a degree in environmental engineering from 1989 from Aalborg University and began his career working in the private and public sector on topics related to polluted water.
+During this time, he honed his skills on environmental engineering as well as computer modelling and operation control.